 All Golden Gate Ferries vessels are accessible to passengers using wheelchairs and all vessels have accessible restrooms.

-When traveling between Larkspur and San Francisco, wheelchair users do not need to use the wheelchair lifts as movement between decks is not required to load and unload.
+When traveling between San Francisco and Larkspur, Sausalito, Tiburon, or Angel Island, wheelchair users do not need to use the wheelchair lifts as movement between decks is not required to load and unload.
 When traveling on our other routes or services, wheelchair users need to use the onboard wheelchair lift to load/unload on separate decks, as follows:

 - Traveling from Larkspur to Oracle Park: Wheelchair passengers will enter through main ramp and should take the lift down one level to exit at Oracle Park.